Biohazardhpk/teamcity_automated_deploy/README.md

 # TeamCity automated deployment on a Windows Machine
-- This repo provides a quick setup for a functional TeamCity server using Vagrant and VirtualBox on a windows machine.
+- This repo provides a quick and functional setup for a TeamCity instance using Vagrant and VirtualBox on a windows machine.
 - The resulted architeture is: one TeamCity server and a Java build Agent on an Ubuntu 18.04 VM and a .Net build Agent on a Windows Machine

 # Prerequisites.